Specialties of Loire Valley Cuisine

 Crottin de Chavignol

 A small disc of mild goat’s cheese that becomes a Crottin when older and drier.
 Younger Crottins may be creamy enough to spread or to heat and serve on a bed of salad greens, while older ones can be grated.
-This cheese was originally conceived to accompany Sancerre wine.
+This cheese was originally conceived to accompany Sancerre wine from the Loire Valley.

 This creamy, ivory-white cheese of cylindrical shape and coated with bluish ashes brought fame—and AOC status—to the small town that produced it.